johnmeade/linux-yoga-9i-2-in-1-aura/readme.md

 ❌ Not working:
 * accelerometer (for disabling keyboard / touchpad in "tent" mode, >180deg rotation)
+  * see "Tablet-mode Quirk" section below

 ❓ Untested:
 * headphone jack mic input (probably fine?)
 * touchscreen support with kernel 6.13 on other distros
 * kernel versions below 6.12

+# Wakeup Slowdown Quirk

+When the laptop has been in suspend for a long time, it may be a bit slow / laggy for 30 sec - 1 min after waking up.
+So far, I've never needed to reboot to fix this.
+Perhaps it will be addressed in future linux updates.

 # Tablet-mode Quirk